lihaoyi/macropy/readme.md

 Both *args and **kwargs can be used together, as you would expect.
 The strange syntax (rather than the normal `*args` or `**kwargs`) is due to limitations in the Python 2.7 grammar, which are removed in Python 3.3.

-###Inheritence
+###Inheritance
-Instead of manual inheritence, inheritence for case classes is defined by _nesting_, as shown below:
+Instead of manual inheritance, inheritance for case classes is defined by _nesting_, as shown below:

 ```python
 @case